Eomm/blog-posts/posts/03-to-production.md

 ### Production database

-It is [Atlas MongoDB](https://www.mongodb.com/cloud/atlas) business how they give us a free mongodb cluster on AWS!
+[Atlas MongoDB](https://www.mongodb.com/cloud/atlas) gives us a free mongodb cluster on AWS!
 Awesome!

 ## Project structure

-Before digging into the code it is mandatory to focus a bit on the project structure to build and maintaine efficently the application because now, things are getting serious.
+Before digging into the code it is mandatory to focus a bit on the project structure to build and maintain efficiently the application because now, things are getting serious.

 ### Application vs Loader

-Fastify is great in encapsulation and I found that following some rules let developers build applications with lesser discomforts.
+Fastify is great in encapsulation and I found that following some rules allows developers to quickly build applications with less discomforts.
 _The following example is a TL;DR version of the [Testing](https://www.fastify.io/docs/latest/Testing/) and [Plugins-Guide](https://www.fastify.io/docs/latest/Plugins-Guide/) pages._